-The information on the max. permissible total weight and the unladen weight of your bike can be found in the production report, which is included in the preamble of this manual.
-The information can also be found on the EPAC sticker attached to the frame of your bike.
+The information on the max. permissible total weight and the unladen weight of your bike can be found in the production report, which is included in the preamble of this operating instructions.
+The information can also be found on the EPAC sticker or sticker attached to the frame of your bike.